BuckRogers1965/RedefineUnitsForPlancksConstant/README.md

 # RedefineUnitsForPlancksConstant
 This project reinterprets Planck’s constant h as a product of unit choices rather than intrinsic mysteries.
 By redefining h and the speed of light c as unit-derived quantities.
 Complexities in quantum mechanics and relativity could stem from unit systems.

+I deconstructed Planck's and the gravitational constants (h and G) to separate the contribution from the mass and length units.
+This work is in the simplified_plancks_constants.py file.
+This has the simplified formulas with just the needed scaling, the uneeded scaling cancelled out.
+The alpha and beta scaling units are 100% only unit scaling.
+They are an artifact entirely created by how we define our units.

 [Reinterpreting Planck's Constant: From Fundamental Constant to Geometric Unit Conversion Factor](https://mystry-geek.blogspot.com/2024/11/reinterpreting-plancks-constant-from.html)

 The quantization_demo.py program shows step by step how h works.
 The following is the paper where the idea was explained.